TonyPhipps/SIEM/Risk-Based-Alerting/Overview.md

 - 2 - Low - Innocence is Plausible (Uncommon for users, common for admins)
 - 4 - Medium - Innocence is Questionable (rare for users, uncommon for admins)
 - 8 - High - Innocence is Unlikely (Probably evil for users, rare for admins)
-- 16 - Critical - Innocence is Impossible (Known Evil)
+- 16 - Critical - Innocence is Extremely Unlikely (Known Evil or once-a-year for admins)

 # Risk Score Multipliers